Sampling two-dimensional isometric tensor network states: Background: Tensor network methods

 The MPS sampling Algorithm~\ref{alg:mps_sample} described in the previous section returns a single sample $s$ drawn from the distribution \eqref{eq:born}, together with its associated probability.
 In some settings, e.g., in Monte Carlo tensor network algorithms such as METTS~\cite{White2009, Stoudenmire2010}, a single independent sample is sufficient.
 In other contexts, however, it is desirable to explore the distribution in a more structured manner.

 While Algorithm~\ref{alg:mps_sample} can be applied repeatedly to empirically estimate the global probability distribution, this approach can be inefficient.
 A more efficient algorithm is obtained by modifying the MPS sampling procedure to perform a greedy search for $K$ high-probability configurations of the distribution \eqref{eq:born}.
-An algorithm of this type was originally proposed in~\cite{Chertkov2022} in the tensor train (TT) formalism.
+An algorithm of this type was originally proposed in~\cite{Chertkov2022} for tensor train (TT), in \cite{Jalowiecki2021} for MPS, and in \cite{Rams2021} for generic PEPS.
+We emphasize that these methods and the top-$K$ search methods presented hereafter do not guarantee the highest probabilities.
+An algorithm that guarantees the highest probabilities would require backtracking to test all branches with high enough marginal probabilities, and in the worst case, such algorithm is exponential in $L$.

 Rather than drawing a single random sample $s_i$ from each marginal distribution in Algorithm~\ref{alg:mps_sample}, we select the $K$ most probable outcomes at every step and append them to the high-probability partial bitstrings constructed in previous steps.
 The goal is for each site tensor to be projected onto these $K$ selected partial configurations.
 This is achieved by introducing an additional $K$-dimensional index that labels the retained partial bitstrings and is propagated through the MPS as the algorithm proceeds.
 The associated probabilities of the partial bitstrings are tracked concurrently.
 We now present the detailed steps of the resulting top-$K$ MPS algorithm.